nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     </details><br/>

 1.
-    In today's Digital Experience production workloads, it is important to send customers' requests to the most reliable and performant `pod` (server).
+    In today's Modern Applicatin production workloads, it is important to send customers' requests to the most reliable and performant `pod` (server).
 NGINX's `Least-Conn` Load Balancing algorithm allows you to handle more total requests, and, it adjusts automatically as pod performance and conditions in the Kubernetes cluster change minute by minute.

-    **This yields a better customer experience, essential for today's modern digital experience workloads.**
+    **This yields a better customer experience, essential for today's modern applications.**

 1. Boss says Coffee rush is now over, so scale back the number of coffee pods to **three**.
 Run the following `kubectl scale ` command: